achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/index.md

 ## Offline First or Offline Maybe?

 When your app wants data, does it use the offline cache first (offline-first), or does it use the network resources first (offline-maybe)?
-This is an important decision in your app and changes the architecture you use.
+This is an important decision in your app and changes the architecture you use within the mobile app.

 If you use "offline-first", then all queries go against the offline cache.
 Data that has not been synchronized yet is unavailable.
 You get the ability to do random searches, sorting, and paging through in-built capabilities of the mobile platform and it will be as performant as required, but at the expense of the freshness of the data.
 You can alleviate the freshness problem by using a real-time channel to be notified of new requests, and automatically doing a synchronization when coming online (either through an app restart or because the network came up).
+Offline-first backends don't need to support a significant wire protocol, so you can just do a basic REST backend and ignore the complexities of implementing GraphQL or OData if you choose.

 If you use "offline-maybe", then all queries go against the network and you only query the cache for records when you are offline.
 This is more complex code and you lose the ability to do random searches, sorting, and paging if it isn't supported by the backend (making your backend more complex as well).
 The network utilization and backend cost goes up since you will be using the network (and backend) more often.
 The data is the freshest it can be.
 You can alleviate the network and backend costs by caching records.
 Your backend queries will need to be "cache aware" to avoid a second query as well.
 Without a cache-aware query, you will ask for just the ID and updated time, then check the data against the cache.